aldur/aldur.github.io/_micros/raw-markdown-for-posts.md

 date: 2025-10-30
 ---

-I have just added a small Jekyll plugin to this blog that allows viewing posts in Markdown (rather than HTML).
-To see it in action, add an `.md` extension to any post link to fetch the raw Markdwon.
-This is how it looks for [this post]({{ page.url | replace: ".html", ".md" | relative_url }}).

-The Markdown layout is useful for LLMs (that can parse it while being more token-efficient), but also for those that want to consume content their own way (for instance, this now allows to quickly read posts through `curl`):

 {%- comment -%}Sorry, Liquid doesn't support regex replacements.{%- endcomment -%}
 {% assign last_char = page.url | slice: -1 %}
 {% if page.url contains ".html" %}